Write a job-winning HR manager cover letter in 5 steps

 2. Tailor your HR manager cover letter for the exact job

-While it can be tempting to type out a generic cover letter that can be used for many job applications, this is not the ideal choice as it can come off as lazy or ingenuine to employers.
+While it can be tempting to type out a generic cover letter that can be used for many job applications, this isn't the ideal choice as it can come off as lazy or ingenuine to employers.

-Instead, you should always tailor your cover letter to the exact job you are applying to.
+Instead, you should always tailor your cover letter to the exact job you're applying to.
 This is especially important as an HR manager, as it helps you to showcase your attention to detail – a key skill needed in any HR position.

-To tailor your cover letter, you will need to thoroughly research the company before applying.
+To tailor your cover letter, you'll need to thoroughly research the company before applying.
 During this research period, look for information such as:

 • The person who will review and respond to your job application